joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/10/17/weather/winter-weather-forecast.html

 **Virginia men's basketball coach Tony Bennett retires after 18 years**\
-`Bennett, a three-time national coach of the year who went 433-169 in his 18-year career, led the Cavaliers to the 2019 national championship`\
+`Bennett, a three-time national coach of the year who led Virginia to the 2019 national title, went 364-136 in 15 seasons with the Cavaliers.`\
 https://nytimes.com/athletic/5851713/2024/10/17/tony-bennett-virginia-retirement/

 **7 New Books We Recommend This Week**\